Reducing Anxiety With Meditation and Mindfulness Techniques

-We struggle with the dim possibility that we may lose the control that we don’t actually have.
+We struggle with the dim possibility that we may lose control.

 It’s time to break the cycle.

-I’d like to discuss how meditation can help relieve your anxiety…and expand your awareness of a more connected, safe, and secure sense of the world.
-Certain meditations can aid you in feeling safe and supported where you are…in this body…in this life…in this universe, experiencing life from another perspective.
+I’d like to discuss how meditation and mindfulness techniques can help relieve your anxiety…and expand your awareness of a more connected, safe, and secure sense of the world.

 I had anxiety last night.